DannyRidgway/demo-explorer/README.md

 * Upload Page
 * Google Cloud Storage - Upload to GCS directly from the client.
 Generate a Signed URL from the Server which the client uses.
 * Service to parse the files located in GCS.
 No realtime parsing.
 Queued up to be parsed.
+* Test Units

 ##### Phase 4
 * Dashboard Page - Demo's parsed, to be parsed.
 Total Statistics. ect
+* Test Units